 SCHG includes about 200 holdings, as compared to VTIs 3,500+.
-Instead of investing in the market as a whole, the approach is to focus on well-established companies that exhibit growth characteristics.
-With an excellent track record, this fund is a solid choice for long-term investors who are willing to experience some ups and downs along the way.
+Instead of investing in the market as a whole, the approach focuses on well-established companies that exhibit growth characteristics.
+With an excellent track record, this fund is a solid choice for long-term investors willing to experience some ups and downs along the way.

 Expense Ratio: 0.04%

 Annual Dividend Yield: 0.37%

 3 Year Return: 23.80%

 Stock Rover provides the most powerful and comprehensive tools for investors.
 Use it to find the best investment opportunities and maximize your returns.
 Sign up today and try it for free.

 - Details on 4,000 ETFs and 40,000 mutual funds